-The LEA profile is intended to provide districts with a tool for use in planning for systemic improvement in exceptional education programs.
-The profile contains a series of data indicators that describe measures of educational benefit, educational environment, prevalence, parent involvement and provides information about district performance as compared to state level targets in Florida's State Performance Plan (SPP).
+The SEA profile, along with similar district profiles, is intended to provide districts with a tool for use in planning for systemic improvement in exceptional education programs.
+The profile contains a series of data indicators that describe measures of educational benefit, educational environment, prevalence, parent involvement and provides information about state level targets in Florida's State Performance Plan (SPP).
 Required by IDEA 2004, the State Performance Plan (2005-2012) is an eight-year plan that establishes annual benchmarks and targets for 20 indicators.
 Annual Performance Reports (APR) are submitted to report progress in these performance areas and the process requires annual public reporting for the state and each local education agency.

-Data in the LEA profile are presented for the district and the state.
-Where appropriate and available, comparative data for enrollment group and/or general education students are included.
+Data in the SEA profile are presented for the state.
+Where appropriate and available, comparative data for general education students are included.
 Indicators in bold are part of the State Performance Plan.